DLP, THE ANALYSTS AND VENDORS

 The DLP solutions of GTB give organizations the assurance of effective DLP without impeding operations or monopolizing resources.
 GTB’s smart programs, powered by intelligent mathematics, accurately identify compromising data throughout the entire system.
 This includes information both on the network and off, including cloud applications and the endpoint including protection against malicious insider or malware-based data exfiltration.

-Far from being a relic of the past, as are other DLP solutions; GTB’s cutting edge technology gives organizations measurable protection of their intellectual property, and total control over their data assets.
-GTB's data protection that works platform is the market leader ... all without paying analyst's or agreeing to their misguided opinions in hopes of a 'referral'.
+Far from being a relic of the past, as are other DLP and Insider Threat solutions; GTB’s cutting edge technology gives organizations measurable protection of their intellectual property and total control over their data assets.
+GTB's data protection that works platform is the market leader ... all without paying or hiring the analysts or agreeing to their misguided opinions in hopes of a 'referral'.

 *https://www.facebook.com/DigitalGuardian/ 2018, April 18.